 - ¼ teaspoon asafoetida (hing)

-- 6-8 whole dry red chilies (adjust as per taste)
+- 6-8 whole dried red chilies, you more or less as per liking

 Instructions

-- Peel, wash and chop the onions into medium-sized, even pieces.2 medium sized red onions
+- Peel, wash and dice the onions into medium-sized pieces.2 medium sized (~300g) red onions

 Make the chutney

-- Start with the tempering: Place a thick-bottomed frying pan on medium heat.
-When hot, add the oil.
-Add the lentils, asafoetida, and red chilies.
-Wait for the lentils to start browning.
-The chilies will also, by this time, get char spots on them.2 tablespoons neutral oil, 2 teaspoons white lentils (urad dal), ¼ teaspoon asafoetida (hing), 6-8 whole dry red chilies
+- Add oil to a heavy-bottomed frying pan over medium heat.
+When hot, add the lentils and spices.
+Allow the lentils to start browning and the chilies to get char spots on them.2 tablespoons neutral oil, 2 teaspoons white lentils (urad dal), ¼ teaspoon asafoetida (hing), 6-8 whole dried red chilies

-- Add the onions and stir so that the oil coats the onion pieces.
-Add salt.
-Fry till the onions start to caramelize i.e. they turn into a beautiful brown color.Adding salt early on prevents the onions from sticking to the bottom of the pan.2 medium sized red onions, 1 teaspoon salt
+- Add the onions and salt.
+Stir so that the oil coats the onion pieces.
+Fry till the onions start to turn into a beautiful brown color.Adding salt early on prevents the onions from sticking to the bottom of the pan.2 medium sized (~300g) red onions, 1 teaspoon salt

-- When the onions have caramalized, add the tamarind pulp.
-Turn the heat to low and fry for another 3-4 minutes.1 and ⅓ tablespoons tamarind pulp
+- When the onions have caramelized, add the tamarind pulp.
+Turn the heat down to low and fry for another 3-4 minutes.1 and ⅓ tablespoons tamarind pulp

 - Take off from the heat and set aside to cool.
-Once cool enough, grind in a high speed blender to a smooth paste, There is enough moisture in the mixture to make a smooth paste.
-If not, add 2-3 tablespoons of water to help grind.
+Once cool enough, grind in a high-speed blender to a smooth paste, There should be enough moisture in the onion mixture to make a smooth paste.
+If not, add 2-3 tablespoons of water.

 Notes